wartgowj/liri-node-app/README.md

 do-what-it-says

-This will read the information for the random.txt file. it will use this information to automatically run one of th ecommands listed above
+This will read the information from the random.txt file.
+It will use this information to automatically run one of the commands listed above